V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 `This box was really funny to Solve, I specially loved the LDAP Injection part, and this is why I made this Writeup.
 I hope you will enjoy it as i did!`

-`After that I took a look at the <a href="https://www.youtube.com/watch?v=9U7OFdri73g">Ippsec Analysis Walktrought</a>, I deffinitvely suggest you to see it.
+`After that I took a look at the Ippsec Analysis Walktrought, I definitely suggest you to see it.
 His methode and Scripting Skills for the LDAP Injection part are A-MA-ZING!
 And this push me to Sharp my code later!`

 `- V0lk3n`